INCREASING ACCESS TO LITERACY AND LIBRARIES FOR NATIVE AMERICAN CHILDREN AND FAMILIES

 At home is where readers are made.
 Reading Nation Waterfall will provide the books for free but it is essential adults read with their children at home EVERYDAY.

-- Provide writing material: crayons, pencils, paper (even backs of mailed paper); have children do “pretend” writing
+- Provide writing materials: crayons, pencils, charcoal, paper, even backs of mailed paper; have children copy letters or do “pretend” writing.

 Northern CHeyenne Partners